R.R. Lutz's is among the very few with a collection of his life's work among the archives of the Smithsonian Institution.

 Lutz benefitted from the longest running cottage industry in Mandan.
 Starting in 1924, members of the Standing Rock Sioux nation were hired by the Northern Pacific Railway to perform in depot park as a tourist attraction for patrons who selected the NP line verses their competitors line which ran through Minot.
 The practice continued through 1946.
 They would charge a quarter to pose for custom pictures in full traditional dress.
 Lutz mass marketed these images as postcards for a nickle each.

 In his free time, Lutz bred canaries and springer spaniel dogs.
 He also raised roses and gladiolus and placed second of 504 entries at the 2nd annual ND Gladiolus Show/ 11th annual Mandan Civic Garden Flower Exhibit in 1933.
 Music was a central theme in their household.
-His wife Laura was the first paid soloist at the First Presbyterian Church while Rolland served as director of Mandan Methodist Episcopal choir.
-He was a member of the Mandan Municipal Band, and managed the group in 1926 and 1928 wh.
-He also served on the Mandan Park Commission starting in 1930 until 1937.
+His wife Laura was the first paid soloist at the First Presbyterian Church while Rolland served as director of Mandan Methodist Episcopal choir and managed the Mandan Band in 1926 and 1928.
+He also served on the Mandan Park Commission starting in 1930.
 A lifelong member of the Rotary Club, he also belonged to the ND Photographers Association.

 Mr. Lutz sold his practice to Lee Mohr in 1937 and moved his family at his wife's request who was tired of the extreme winter weather.
 They journeyed by rail to Tacoma, WA where he had bought a studio there.
 He concentrated on portrait photography until his retirement.